FAQs

 Our highly trained staff accepts all Medicaid plans and most Medicare and Medicare replacement plans.
 Additionally, we accept many Blue Cross Blue Shield plans and other private insurance plans.
 Thrive is not able to accept every type of insurance plan, including Humana Gold Plus Medicare.

-Thrive is pleased to offer sliding scale payment options for those who do not have insurance.
 Please call your insurance provider or Thrive at (708) 383-7500 ext.
 204 to confirm coverage at Thrive.